-If you’ve been reading our blog posts or checked out Gartner’s Hype Cycle for HCM software you know Electronic HR Document management is starting to receive the recognition it deserves.
-So there are a ton of employee document management technologies out there, but what should organizations look for in the solution they select?
+If you’ve been reading our blog posts or checked out Gartner’s Hype Cycle for HCM software, you know Electronic HR Document management is starting to receive the recognition it deserves.
+There are a ton of employee document management technologies out there, but what should organizations look for in the solution they select?

-Top 5 Features HR Document Management Software Needs to Have
+Top 5 Features You Need If You Want the Best HR Document Management Software

 1. Regulatory Compliance